 Tea Was Not Always a Popular Drink

-Britain is associated with tea around the world.
+Britain is associated with tea time traditions around the world.
 It is a popular drink that people from every level of society drink regularly.
 This was not always the case, though.
 At first, tea was associated with royalty.
 Queen Catherine of Braganza, the Portuguese wife of Charles II, introduced tea to the royal court.

 In the beginning, tea was an exclusive beverage.
 As it was imported from China and India, it was expensive and generally only consumed by the wealthy upper classes.
 The lower classes mainly drank ale and gin in taverns.